Probing Topological Phases in a Strongly Correlated Ladder Model via Entanglement: Special cases of the non-interacting Hamiltonian

 We obtain two critical conditions by splitting this equation component-wise and solving the resulting expressions.
 From one of these components, we derive the rotation-angle condition:

-Utilising this relation, we can further solve the other component, which provides a constraint on the parameter space necessary for the block diagonalisation of the Hamiltonian.
+Utilizing this relation, we can further solve the other component, which provides a constraint on the parameter space necessary for the block diagonalization of the Hamiltonian.
 It is given by $t'_{cf1} = -t'_{cf2}$.

 Reexpressing this relation using the parameters of the main Hamiltonian leads to the important condition: